 The Ninth Judicial Circuit Court is a progressive trial court in Central Florida where employees make a difference.
 Our team of court professionals is richly diverse, with unique perspectives and ideas.
 We encourage teamwork and individual contribution and pride ourselves on changing attitudes and doing things better.
 We’re always interested in dynamic individuals who enjoy innovation, new ideas and the opportunity to serve others while leading the way to the court of tomorrow.

-High school graduate, plus two years in course work towards a degree in education or any human service field, or high school graduate with two years of progressively responsible experience in family/victims issues or related social service delivery program.
+The ideal candidate will be a high school graduate, with two years in course work towards a degree in education or any human services field, or a high school graduate with two years of progressively responsible experience in family/victims issues or related social service delivery program.
 Must have excellent verbal and written communication skills and the ability to remain neutral and interact successfully with diverse populations and age groups.
-Bilingual: Spanish and English a preferable.
-Work is performed every weekend.
+Bilingual: Spanish and English a plus.
+Work is performed every weekend, except on holidays.
+Osceola County funded.
+No benefits /no holiday pay.
+Average 4 - 8 hours per week, except for holiday weeks.

 Equal opportunity employer